 Whatever the circumstances, any marijuana-related criminal charge in Colorado will be dealt with swiftly and stringently.
 Now more than ever, police officers are hoping to make examples of citizens arrested for crimes involving the weed.

-When Is Marijuana Use Considered a Crime in Colorado?
+When Is Marijuana Use Considered a Crime in Denver?

 When Amendment 64 passed in 2012, Colorado legalized the possession and cultivation of specific quantities of marijuana for recreational use by adults 21 year and over.
 Despite this, there are several ways using marijuana can still land you on the wrong side of Colorado law.